-I worked in the charity shop basement store room, sorting clothes into same-sized (small, medium, large, etc.) piles.
-I was offered the role after I walked into the shop and asked them if there was any way in which I could help.
-I was satisfied to do the clothes sorting, however, it wasn’t mentally stimulating and there were often no people around to chat to.
-It was with regret I advised MAA that I would no longer be helping them out.
+I worked in the store room sorting clothes into same-sized piles, labelling them and putting them onto hangars.
+I was offered the role after I walked into the shop and asked if there was any way in which I could help.

-The RVS asked me to do an interview with the Staffordshire Evening Sentinel regarding my work with them, a PDF of the interview can be accessed by following this link.
+The RVS asked me to take part in an interview with the Staffordshire Evening Sentinel regarding my work with them, a PDF of the article can be accessed by following this link.

-I seemingly stepped up from befriending to doing IT work - helping the elderly and unskilled to use email or search the internet with Google.
-I acquired this work from a direct email exchange with a member of the library staff after the enquiry I made to their 'do-it.org' listing didn’t progress.
-I started off doing one four-hour shift at the library, but after a month or so I learned that I enjoyed it so much that I would do two eight-hour days.
-The library staff would sometimes have to insist that I went for a break to get my lunch.
+I stepped up from RVS befriending to utilising my IT skills, by helping the elderly and unskilled on shared computers at my local library to use email or search engines or comparison web sites, etc. I started off doing one four-hour shift in my first week, but after a month I enjoyed it so much that I would do two six-hour shifts each week.
+The library staff would sometimes have to insist that I went for breaks to get my lunch.

-It quickly became apparent that IT was about ten per cent of what the job entailed, it was empathy which people seemed to need and my RVS work had likely helped me on that score.
-I dealt with people who had physical disabilities, dementia and one guy with terminal cancer - he joked about how his best forecast was two years remaining, worst case was one year.
+It became apparent that utilising my IT skills was only about ten per cent of what the IT buddy role entailed.
+I discovered that demonstrating empathy and the simple act of listening properly was far more important to anyone I dealt with - my RVS work had likely helped me on that score.
 I enjoyed my IT buddy role immensely and I became good friends with a number of library staff.
-Upon leaving my IT buddy role to go back into professional employment, I wrote the piece in the snippet shown below for the library to put in a case study they were producing.
-I miss being an IT buddy - not for the work, but for the feeling of making a difference to people’s lives.
+Upon leaving to return to professional employment, I wrote the piece in the below snippet for the library to put into a case study they were publishing.